bamlab/dev-standards/project-standards/technical-agility/react-native-test.s.md

   });
 });
 ```
+> **KEY POINT**: The test ensure that your saga has no side-effect.

-A more interesting to do is to test the saga effect on the state:
+A more interesting test to do is to test the saga effect on the state:
 ```javascript
 // Test
 import reducer from '../reducer';